 So an invoice really doesn’t need to be much more than an itemized and priced list of services rendered or products sold, delivered once the transaction has been completed.
 In practice, they’re a lot more complex than that – but still shouldn’t require a dedicated invoice manager to sort through.
 A free online invoice should be low cost and easy to use.

 Businesses may issue as many as six different kinds of invoices, with each having a slightly different role.

 A business might not issue all of these invoices.
 The details on a pro forma invoice might be laid out in a more detailed proposal.
 Not every job is recurring and not every project is large enough to make interim invoices worthwhile.
 (The average of $365 that we found invoiced through Due is more likely to represent the completion of many small jobs than small parts of larger projects.)
 Even those past due invoices for deadbeat clients and customers get less of an airing than you might expect.
 We found that 84 percent of all invoices are paid, a figure that doesn’t include deleted invoices, and nearly two-thirds are paid within 30 days.
 Late payments and delinquency are rarer than you might think.

 For most businesses a single kind of invoice, issued at the completion of a project, will be their standard.
 And that invoice will follow a standard format.

 An invoice tells a customer or a client how much they need to pay and what they’re paying for.
 That’s just one piece of information.
-An invoice usually contains several other different pieces of information that are all essential for an invoice to be effective.
+An invoice for business usually contains several other different pieces of information that are all essential for an invoice to be effective.